alphabase/nl.nu.headlines/README.md

 - Max items: Limits the number of headlines to read from the news feed.
 Use 0 for unlimited.

 If no news items have been found in the news feed, Homey will inform you about this.
+Homey pauses for a second between reading two news items.